 Much focus has been put on eating meat that’s grass fed, but consuming dairy products from grass fed cows is just as important.
 There are many dairy farms that raise cows on pastures and produce everything from milk to cheese to butter to ice cream.
 This is the first in a series reviewing one of my favorite types of sweets that meet sustainability.

 Jeni’s Splendid Ice Creams started in Columbus, OH in 2002.
-It now has eight shops in Columbus, one in Cleveland, and two in Nashville.
+It now has locations in 10 major cities across the U.S. in addition to being sold in supermarkets nationwide.
 Along with making its ice cream from the Snowville Creamery‘s grass grazed cows, it’s also known for offering some of the most unique flavors.
-I was given a four pints of different flavors as a gift and thought what a better way to start off this overdue series.
+I was given four pints of different flavors as a gift and thought what a better way to start off this overdue series.

 Next is the bourbon buttered pecan.
 Hearing bourbon in the name, I feared feeling drunk and on a sugar high at the same time.
 Not the case.
 The Maker’s Mark bourbon adds a little extra oomph to it, but the ice cream doesn’t taste like liquor.
 The pecans are the hero of this flavor.
 Often nuts are ground up to little pieces in ice cream, but here my tongue could still feel the original texture of the pecans.